fredvbrug/STOP-IT/jsPsych_version/README-ANALYZE-IT-JS.md

 - goRT_sd = intra-subject variability in response latencies (including all go trials with a response)
 - go_omission = proportion of go trials without a response
 - go_error = proportion of incorrect responses on go trials with a response (e.g. the go stimulus required a left response but a right response was executed).
+- go_premature = proportion of premature responses on go trials (i.e. responses executed before the presentation of the go stimulus)
 - Nstop = number of stop trials included in the analyses
 - NGo = number of go trials included in the analyses.